mkmacho/qualitative-interviews/README.md

 ## API

 The main API is to begin and host an interview.
-This is done by making a GET request with the interview `parameters_id` and the interview `session_id` in the URL.
+This is done by making a GET request with the interview `interview_id` and the interview `session_id` in the URL.

-For example, given an interview parameter ID (e.g. `parameters_id == 'STOCK_MARKET'`) and the (unique) session ID of the interview (`session_id == 'TEST_SESSION'`), we can make a request to the host and port our application is serving on plus these keys, in this case just opening `http://0.0.0.0:8000/STOCK_MARKET/TEST_SESSION` on any browser.
+For example, given an interview parameter ID (e.g. `interview_id == 'STOCK_MARKET'`) and the (unique) session ID of the interview (`session_id == 'TEST_SESSION'`), we can make a request to the host and port our application is serving on plus these keys, in this case just opening `http://0.0.0.0:8000/STOCK_MARKET/TEST_SESSION` on any browser.
 The web page will show you the beginning question of the interview, as specified in the parameters corresponding to the `parameters_id` you supplied, and prompt the user to answer this question.
 Each subsequent response by the user will be processed by the 'AI-interviewer' and the web page will dynamically update to show this ongoing chat.

 Note that the dynamic updating is done in the back end through a `POST` request to the internal `/next` endpoint which, for a given session and user reply, determines the following message to be shown.